The name of the Association shall be International Secure Information Governance & Management Association (i-SIGMA).

-Any corporation or other entity actively engaged in providing information management services to commerce, industry, education, and government may become a member of one or more Operational Divisions (as defined in Section 5a) of the Association, subject to and bound by all the bylaws and policies of the Association as are in force at the time of the admission of such member or as revised or amended thereafter.
-Such member is referred to herein as a “Company/Active Member”.
-Upon joining the Association, a Company/Active Member shall choose to be a member of one or more Operational Divisions as set forth in Section 5a and shall be only entitled to the benefits, and the use of the logos, associated with the Operational Division(s) of which the Company/Active Member is a member.
-A Company/Active Member shall not be entitled to any of the benefits, or to use any of the logos, associated with an Operational Division of which the Company/Active Member is not a member.
-Company/Active Membership is not automatically transferable.
-In the event of a change in a majority holding in ownership of the Company/Active Member, the new ownership is responsible to notify the Association in writing no later than thirty (30) days before the change of ownership or status or before the next general membership meeting, whichever should come first.
-The Membership Committee will determine, in its sole discretion, the transferability and/or new status of the Company/Active Member that is the subject of the ownership change no later than sixty (60) days after receipt of the notification of change of ownership.
+Any person, corporation or other entity actively engaged in providing information management services to commerce, industry, education, and government may become a member of the Association, subject to and bound by all the bylaws and policies of the Association as are in force at the time of the admission of such member or as revised or amended thereafter.
+Service Provider Membership is not automatically transferable.
+In the event of a change in a majority holding in ownership of the Service Provider Member, the new ownership is responsible to notify the Association in writing no later than thirty (30) days after the change of ownership or status or before the next general membership meeting, whichever should come first.
+The Membership Committee will determine, in its sole discretion, the transferability and/or new status of the Service Provider Member that is the subject of the ownership change no later than sixty (60) days after receipt of the notification of change of ownership.

-Any corporation or other entity that provides products and services to the Company/Active Members of the Association, or any corporation or other entity that has an interest in the information destruction industry, may become a “Corporate Partner/Associate Member” of the Association subject to and bound by all the bylaws and policies of the Association as are in force at the time of the admission of such member or as revised or amended thereafter.
-Corporate Partner/Associate Members shall not be eligible to vote in the general election however will have the right to vote for the Corporate Partner/Associate Director of the Board of Directors who will represent their interests as described in Article 5, Section 4b.
-A Corporate Partner/Associate Member shall be a member of all Operational Divisions and shall be entitled to the benefits, unless otherwise restricted by the Board of Directors, and the use of the vendor-specific logos, associated with all Operational Divisions.
+Any corporation or other entity that provides products and services to the Service Provider Members of the Association, or any corporation or other entity that has an interest in the information management services industry, may become a “Vendor Member” of the Association subject to and bound by all the bylaws and policies of the Association as are in force at the time of the admission of such member or as revised or amended thereafter.
+Vendor Members shall not be eligible to vote or hold office other than the right to vote for and serve as the Vendor Director of the Board of Directors who will represent their interests as described in Article V, Section 4b.

 Honorary Members shall be such persons, as the Board of Directors shall elect for that honor.
 Such Honorary Members shall not be eligible to vote or hold office in the Association.

 Applications for membership and the appropriate dues payment will be received and reviewed by the Executive Director.
-Each membership application shall specify the Operational Division(s) to which the applicant is applying.
-When the Executive Director determines that the applicant has met the minimum requirements for membership in the Association and the requested Operational Division(s), the applicant will be proposed to be admitted to the Association and to the applicable Operational Division(s) subject to review by the Membership Committee, which shall occur in a timely manner.
-If the Membership Committee has some question about whether the applicant meets the qualifications for membership in the Association or an Operational Division, the applicant will be so notified in writing by the Executive Director and provided with an opportunity to clarify or augment their application in writing within thirty (30) days of such notice.
+When the Executive Director determines that the applicant has met the minimum requirements for membership in the Association, the applicant will be proposed to be admitted to the Association, subject to review by the Membership Committee, which shall occur in a timely manner.
+In the event that the Membership Committee has some question about whether the applicant meets the qualifications for membership in the Association, the applicant will be so notified in writing by the Executive Director and provided with an opportunity to clarify or augment their application in writing within thirty (30) days of such notice.
 Should the applicant not wish to provide information that would clarify or augment their application as requested or should the Membership Committee determine that the applicant does not qualify for membership, the Executive Director will refund the membership dues collected and the application shall be deemed rejected.
-Should the applicant wish to appeal a finding that they do not qualify for membership in the Association or an Operational Division, they may appeal the decision to the Board of Directors within thirty (30) days of said notification.
+Should the applicant wish to appeal a finding that they do not qualify for membership in the Association, they may appeal the decision to the Board of Directors within thirty (30) days of said notification.
 Such an appeal shall be in writing and shall be filed with the Executive Director.
 In the event of an appeal, the Board will hear that appeal at their next regularly scheduled meeting and review any materials submitted for consideration at that time.
-The applicant may choose to attend the Board meeting and present their appeal in person, at their option.
+The applicant may choose to attend the Board meeting and present their appeal directly, at their option.
 The decision made by the Board on any such appeal shall be final.